Collect logs from Linux systems

 Reading systemd journal logs

 NXLog Agent can be configured to read systemd journal logs directly with the im_systemd input module.
 This module is available with the distribution-specific Linux packages.
+See the list of modules by installation package for the supported platforms.

 Example 4.
 Reading systemd journal logs with im_systemd